timmyneutron/Pundit-Front-End/README.md

   ```

 ## Other Details
 The backend was supplied by the course instructors at Udacity (and slightly modified by me).
-It's a basic ExpressJS server app also hosted on Heroku.
+It's a basic Express server app also hosted on Heroku.
 Source code can be found [here](https://github.com/timmyneutron/Pundit-Back-End).